 Some locations do allow time for student missionaries to visit home during their time of service.
 We do not recommend this because it can often be difficult for the student missionary to transition back into their position of service after visiting home.

 This depends on the location you are serving and your location director.
-It is important for you to permission from your location administrator before parents plan to visit.
+It is important for you to get permission from your location director before your parents make plans to visit you.
+The director might have concerns about logding, your work duties, ect...

 • You must be a baptized member of the Seventh-day Adventist Church.